kevin0120/mix/plugins/inputs/snmp_legacy/README.md

 #### Simple example

-In this example, Telegraf gathers value of OIDS:
+In this example, Rush gathers value of OIDS:

  - named **ifnumber**
  - named **interface_speed**